Expert

 Income evidence

 Lenders will usually need proof of income, whether you are employed, self-employed or have more complex earnings.
+We can talk through what a lender is likely to count as income, and what evidence may be needed for a First Homes Fund purchase.

 Lenders will usually need proof of income, whether you are employed, self-employed or have more complex earnings.
+We can talk through what a lender is likely to count as income, and what evidence may be needed for a First Homes Fund purchase.

 Bank statements